awsdocs/amazon-sqs-developer-guide/doc_source/set-cloudwatch-alarms-for-metrics.md

 1. For **SQS > Queue Metrics**, choose the **QueueName** and **Metric Name** for which to set an alarm, and then choose **Next**\.
 For a list of available metrics, see [Available CloudWatch Metrics for Amazon SQS](sqs-available-cloudwatch-metrics.md)\.

    In the following example, the selection is for an alarm for the `NumberOfMessagesSent` metric for the `MyQueue` queue\.
-The alarm triggers when \.
+The alarm triggers when the number of sent messages exceeds 100\.

 1. In the **Define Alarm** section of the **Create Alarm** dialog box, do the following: